 Pre-Sale Home Inspections

-Pre-Sale Home Inspections will get you a Fair Selling Price
+Disclosure Home Inspections for a Fair Selling Price

 Al Weiland is not only nationally certified in home inspections, he's also a licensed real estate broker.
 This gives Wall to Wall Home Inspections unique insight into the home buying and selling process.
-In our experience, sellers often think a pre-sale inspection is unnecessary.
-Many current homeowners assume performing basic repairs and re-painting any peeling areas is sufficient.
-However, once you fill out the Real Estate Property Condition Report and list the home with a realtor, you give the buyers all the power in regards to purchasing your home.
-This takes place in two ways, right-to-cure and no-right-to-cure.
+In our experience, sellers often think a pre-sale inspection is unnecessary so long as they perform basic repairs on the home.
+Yet once you fill out the Real Estate Property Condition Report (also known as disclosure) and list the home with a realtor, you give the buyers all the power due to right-to-cure and no-right-to-cure.
+You need a home inspection from the experts of Wall to Wall Home Inspections at the start of your home selling process to avoid cancelled sales and negative price adjustments.

-Similar to right-to-cure, this also refers to defects found in the home as part of an inspection which were not fully disclosed in the condition report.
-The difference is the seller has No-Right-to-cure.
-This means the prospective buyer can ask you to fix the problem, ask for money off the listed price of your home so they can fix the problems themselves or they can walk away from the deal altogether.
+If undisclosed problems are found and there is No-Right-to-Cure, the prospective buyer can ask you to fix the problem, request money off the listed price of your home so they can make repairs themselves, or walk away from the deal altogether.

-In both these situations, the seller ends up with the short end of the stick and the buyer has all the power.
-With a quality pre-sale inspection and full disclosure, you can get a better price on your home.
+In both of these situations, the seller ends up with the short end of the stick and the buyer has all the power.
+By following our home inspection process checklist with a quality pre-sale inspection and full disclosure, you can get a better price on your home.

 Pre-Sale Home Inspections Provide Complete Condition Reports and No Surprises

 To ensure you get the most for your money, it's in your best interest to have a pre-sale inspection.
-You can then use the information from the pre-inspection when filling out the condition report.
-By disclosing any issues upfront, the buyer cannot come back later and ask you to fix them since the issues were already stated in the condition report.
-The more you disclose the better.
+You can use the information from the pre-inspection when filling out the condition report.
+The more you disclose the better: You’ll want a full record of potential problems.
+By disclosing all issues upfront in the condition report, the buyer cannot come back later and ask you to fix them.

 Pre-Sale Inspections give YOU Control when Selling a Home